AbheetSethi/AbheetSethi/README.md

 # Who am I?
 <br>
 This is Abheet Sethi a second year undergrad student at `Maharaja agrasen Institute of Technology, Delhi`.
 I am 19 years old and currently pursuing my B.tech with `Information Technology` as my major.
 I reside in Sector-15, Rohini, Delhi-110089.
-I passes out my senior secondary from NK Bagrodia Public school with 96% in CBSE board.
+I passed out my senior secondary from NK Bagrodia Public school with 96% in CBSE board.
 Cleared NDA written twice, shortlisted for NAVY and ARMY TES.
 Fluent in English and a travel lover.

 <br><br>